Photo competition 2021 terms and conditions

 We protect your details in many ways.
 These include staff training, investing in technology and following strict handling and storing procedures.
 We will only share your data with the third parties specified in point 14.

-If you have any questions about how we handle your personal information, or if you wish to contact us to exercise your rights in relation to your personal data, please contact us at email@example.com or visit our GDPR and the Data Protection Act page.
+If you have any questions about how we handle your personal information, or if you wish to contact us to exercise your rights in relation to your personal data, please refer to the council's published privacy notice on our website.

-If you raise a complaint with us about the way we have handled your personal data and you are dissatisfied with our response, you are entitled to raise a concern with the Information Commissioner’s Office (ICO).
+If you raise a complaint with us about the way we have handled your personal data and you are dissatisfied with our response, you are entitled to raise a concern with the council.
+For further details please refer to the council's privacy notice.
+You can find further information about this on the Information Commissioner’s Office (ICO) website.